ocket8888/trafficcontrol/docs/source/development/traffic_ops.rst

 There are a few prerequisites to running the Go client integration tests:

 - A PostgreSQL server must be accessible and have a Traffic Ops database schema set up (though not necessarily populated with anything).
-- A running Traffic Ops Go implementation instance must be accessible - it shouldn't be necessary to also be running the Perl implementation.
+- A running Traffic Ops instance must be accessible

 	.. note:: For testing purposes, SSL certificates are not verified, so self-signed certificates will work fine.